falkr/ttm4115/pages/unit-2-models/teamwork-1.md

 :delivery: Deliver your comments on Teams with the filename `Rice Farming Team XX comments by Team YY.docx`.
 Store it under `Files > Unit 1... > Diagrams with Comments`.

-# Team Reflection for This Unit

-* Add another section to the team reflection document, just like last week.
-* How did the roles work today?

-# Individual Reflection

-* Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.
-* Copy the answers into a document that you maintain on your own.
-* Add any additional observations to your reflection diary.